 Important computer tips for the final

 - DO NOT WORK ON A SPREADSHEET WITHIN A BROWSER.
 Save the spreadsheet to your desktop, work on it, and save it periodically.
-If you work on a spreadsheet in a browser and then navigate away from a page, ALL YOUR WORK WILL BE LOST.
+If you navigate away from the spreadsheet in a browser, ALL YOUR WORK WILL BE LOST.

 - Bring a computer with as big a screen as possible.